Jimmy Kimmel Live!: History

-On April 14, 2009, after the March sweeps break, the show began broadcasting in 720p high definition.
+On April 15, 2009, after the March sweeps break, Kimmel began broadcasting in 720p high definition.

-On April 1–5, 2019, Jimmy Kimmel Live! was aired as a secondary home at Zappos Theater in Paradise, Nevada, a suburb of Las Vegas where he grew up in the Las Vegas Valley and graduated at the Ed W. Clark High School.
-Kimmel attended the University of Nevada, Las Vegas (UNLV) but did not graduate.
+Jimmy Kimmel Live increasingly became political satire, especially in the opening monologues, during the mid-2010s after Donald Trump ran for President of the United States.
+Kimmel cited issues close to him regarding the American health care system including his son's congenital heart defect and health insurance.

 On August 15, 2019, ABC and the show were fined $395,000 via a settlement by the Federal Communications Commission (FCC) for misusing the Emergency Alert System (EAS) tone on the October 3, 2018, episode.

+At the start of 2019, when Hearst Television's newest affiliation agreement for their ABC affiliates kicked in and forced them to give up their ability to delay the program for extended local newscasts or syndicated programming, the show now airs across the network on most stations at 11:35 p.m.
+ET/10:35 p.m.
+CT.

 In May 2019, Kimmel and ABC agreed to extend his contract to host the show until 2022, which would be the show's twentieth season.

 On March 16, 2020, the show suspended production due to the COVID-19 pandemic.
-Two weeks later, on March 30, the show resumed production from Kimmel's house, resuming its original 12:05 a.m. timeslot; Nightline returned to 11:35 p.m..
+Two weeks later, on March 30, the show resumed production from Kimmel's house, resuming its original 12:05 a.m. timeslot; Nightline returned to 11:35 p.m.
 On April 13, episodes were reduced to 30 minutes in length.
 Nightline moved to 12:05 a.m., followed by an encore of the 11:35 p.m. show.

 On June 18, 2020, Kimmel announced he was taking a hiatus from the show; a series of guest hosts filled in with 30-minute episodes until he returned with the new television season after hosting the 72nd Primetime Emmy Awards.
 This has since become a yearly tradition for the show's July and August shows under the more traditional hour format.

-On September 21, 2020, Kimmel returned to the show, which also resumed taping from the Hollywood Masonic Temple without a studio audience.
-The show also resumed its 60-minute format, with Nightline returning to 12:35 a.m.
-In January 2021, pursuant to guidance from the Los Angeles County Department of Public Works due to a local increase in cases, the show briefly returned to its at-home format.
+On September 21, 2020, Kimmel returned to the show, which also resumed taping from the Hollywood Masonic Temple without a studio audience, the show also resumed its 60-minute format, with Nightline returning to 12:35 a.m.
+In January 2021, pursuant to guidance from the Los Angeles County Department of Public Health due to a local increase in cases, the show briefly returned to its at-home format.
 The show has since returned to a full audience as restrictions were lifted, with the requirement that attendees have their full vaccinations.

-On September 20, 2022, ABC announced that Kimmel signed a three-year contract extension to continue as host and executive producer of the show.

-On January 26, 2023, Jimmy Kimmel Live celebrates 20 years in late night making Jimmy Kimmel the longest-serving late night talk show host in America.
-The “Kimmel” team has a loose tally of more than 3,500 monologues, 10,000 stars and five presidents that have been a part of the show over two decades.

-In the 20th anniversary show, the guests were the same headliners who were featured on that very first episode on January 26, 2003: George Clooney, Snoop Dogg and Coldplay.